pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can filter the task list to find all the not completed tasks, allowing you to identify pending tasks, helping you focus on what needs to be done and prioritize your workflow effectively.
+You can filter the task list to locate all not completed tasks so that you can keep track of task progress and the number of not completed tasks with ease.

 <h4>Format:</h4>